mrjoshuasamuel/Surprise-Housing-Assignment/README.md

 - This project was guided by [this comprehensive analysis tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@mrjoshuasamuel] - feel free to contact me!